anjula-sack/game-kade-api/README.md

 - `/items`: GET request to retrieve all items.
 - `/items/:id`: GET request to retrieve an item by its id.
 - `/categories`: GET request to retrieve all categories.
+- `/categories/:id/items`: GET request to retrieve all items by id.